Martin Selmayr: Other activities

-Personal and family life
+Personal life

 Selmayr is a Protestant.
 He is married and has lived in Brussels since 2000.
 He has been a member of the Christian Democratic and Flemish (CD&V) party of Belgium since 2014.

 He is the son of the lawyer Gerhard Selmayr; his paternal grandfather was Brigadier General Josef Selmayr, and his maternal grandfather was Lieutenant General Heinrich Gaedcke.
 Members of the Selmayr family own a castle near Munich.